-All pre-license and pre-certification educational offerings approved by the Board will be those determined by the Board to be of a quality level in which applicants can become licensed or certified and through which their completion will illustrate a participant's competence and provide a high level of public service and protection.
 All Pre-license and Pre-certification educational offerings offered in Arkansas will be reviewed by the Board or its designated advisory panel.
 Approval by the Board shall occur only after compliance with the following requirements has been established:

-- (a) The pre-license and pre-certification educational offerings will be approved for credit only if the course content is consistent with AQB's core curriculum.
-(See addendum). - (b) Each educational offering shall be conducted and supervised by an instructor who shall be present in the classroom during times of creditable classroom instruction, unless such approved offering is provided in a non-conventional method. (i.e. Internet, CD-ROM, or other electronic means.) - (c) All persons or entities requesting approval from the Board for a pre-licensure or pre-certification educational offering shall submit a completed form provided by the Appraiser Licensing Board and accompanied by supporting documents specified in the application.
-In addition to the application and supporting documents, each prospective provider may be required to submit the following items: - (i) A complete outline of the course offering and the times allocated to each heading and subtopic. - (ii) A copy of the Final examination and the correct answers.
-No provider may provide a certificate of completion to a student who has not satisfactorily completed an appropriate in-class final examination. - (d) Pre-license, Pre-certification, and continuing educational requirements may be satisfied through the completion of Board approved correspondence courses or other distance educational offerings. - Distance education is defined as an educational process in which instruction does not take place in a traditional classroom setting but rather through other media (Non-conventional methods) in which teacher and student are separated by distance and sometimes by time and the course provides interaction..
+- (a) The pre-license and pre-certification educational offerings will be approved for credit only if the course content is consistent with AQB's core curriculum. - (b) Each educational offering shall be conducted and supervised by an instructor who shall be present in the classroom during times of creditable classroom instruction, unless such approved offering is provided in a non-conventional method. (i.e. Internet, CD-ROM, or other electronic means.) - (c) All persons or entities requesting approval from the Board for a pre-licensure or pre-certification educational offering shall submit to the Board office a completed "Education Course Approval Application" that can be found on the Board's website and which should be accompanied by supporting documents.
+These documents include, but are not limited to: - (i) A timed outline allocating each heading and subtopic - (ii) Instructor resume(s) - (iii) All AQB and IDECC approval certificates, if applicable. - (d) Pre-license, Pre-certification, and continuing educational requirements may be satisfied through the completion of Board approved correspondence courses or other distance educational offerings.

+Distance education is defined as an educational process in which instruction does not take place in a traditional classroom setting but rather through other media (Non-conventional methods) in which teacher and student are separated by distance and sometimes by time and the course provides interaction.

-Persons or entities seeking Board approval for a distance educational offering shall submit an outline and description of the entire course and provide documentation which demonstrates the course complies with the following criteria:
+Persons or entities seeking Board approval for a distance educational offering shall submit a timed outline and description of the entire course and provide documentation which demonstrates the course complies with the following criteria: